 Employees who have made a minimum of 90 days’ contributions to the social security system receive sick leave for a maximum of 1 week, but they need to provide a medical report that certifies sickness or recovery.
 Employees who have made at least 30 days’ contributions get medical benefits.
 Employees, employers, and the government pay into the social security system to fund sick leave benefits.

-Workers who have been employed by an establishment for a year or more, and get a call by the military or leaves the job for statutory labor service cannot be terminated from employment until 2 months of his absence.
+Workers who have been employed by an establishment for a year or more, if they get a call by the military or need to leave the job for statutory labor service cannot be terminated from employment until 2 months of his absence.
 For workers employed for longer than 1 year, this 2-month period is stretched by 2 additional days for every additional year of service, up to a maximum of 90 days.

 Pension and Social Security